askarim981/SE_R_Training/README.md

-This is a RBookdown used to accompany some training in the HE economics team on R. For questions contact me: tomambroseharris@btinternet.com
+This is a RBookdown used to accompany some training in the SE team on R.

-For the book, see the about section of this Github page.
-Alternatively, click https://tomambroseharris.github.io/HE_R_Training/